stackus/ftgogo/README.md

   The [command](https://github.com/stackus/ftgogo/blob/master/order/internal/application/commands/create_order.go)
   implementation creates the order like before, but the published entity event that results from that command is now the catalyst for starting the CreateOrderSaga.
+- To better demonstrate a "Backend-For-Frontend", orders take a consumers `addressId`.
+Consumers will register one or more addresses now.

 ### Missing

 - Tests.
 Examples of testing these services.
 Both Unit and Integration
 - ~~Api-Gateway.
-I haven't gotten around to creating the gateway.~~ Backend-for-Frontends have been added.
+I haven't gotten around to creating the gateway.~~ "Backend-for-Frontend"s have been added.

 ## Out Of Scope

 Just like the original the following are outside the scope of the demonstration.

-- ~~Logins & Authentication~~ The Backend-for-Frontend has implemented this.
+- ~~Logins & Authentication~~ The "Backend-for-Frontend"s have implemented this.
-- ~~Accounts & Authorization~~ The Backend-for-Frontend has implemented this.
+- ~~Accounts & Authorization~~ The "Backend-for-Frontend"s have implemented this.
 - AWS/Azure/GCP or any other cloud deployment instructions or scripts
 - Tuning guidance
 - CI/CD guidance